rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2017-10-23-halloween-spooktacular.md

 Attention families of uniquely abled children and young adults:
-Find a Spooktacular Volunteer in an orange staff shirt to help expedite your wait in lines
+Find a Spooktacular Volunteer in an orange staff shirt to help expedite your wait in lines.